MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/beta-invfunction.md

 If any argument is nonnumeric, beta_inv() returns null value.

-If alpha â‰¤ 0 or beta â‰¤ 0, beta_inv() returns the null value.
+If alpha ≤ 0 or beta ≤ 0, beta_inv() returns the null value.

-If probability â‰¤ 0 or probability > 1, beta_inv() returns the NaN value.
+If probability ≤ 0 or probability > 1, beta_inv() returns the NaN value.

 Given a value for probability, beta_inv() seeks that value x such that beta_cdf(x, alpha, beta) = probability.